-Through the Federation with Reigate College, the College worked closely with a number of schools in the area to ensure that its provision meets the progression needs of local young people; where these needs cannot be met, students are offered detailed advice through partner schools liaison regarding courses in local general further education colleges.
+The College works closely with a number of schools in the area to ensure that its provision meets the progression needs of local young people; where these needs cannot be met, students are offered detailed advice through partner schools liaison regarding courses in local general further education colleges.

 There is a strategic understanding with East Surrey College regarding the range of courses offered by each college.
-This arrangement ensures that the full breadth of vocational and academic qualifications are provided for the local and regional community.
+This arrangement ensures that the full breadth of vocational and academic qualifications is provided for the local and regional community.